Fine-Grained Complexity of Computing Degree-Constrained Spanning Trees: Dense Graph Parameters

 \section{Dense Graph Parameters}

 For the remainder of this section, let $(G, D)$ be a given unweighted instance of \textsc{Set of Degrees MST}, where $G$ is an $n$-vertex graph of NLC-width $k$, and let us consider a given NLC-decomposition $\phi$ of $G$ using $k$ labels.

-In this section, all vectors are integer-valued and $k$-dimensional.
+In this section, all vectors are integer-valued and $k$-dimensional (unless specified otherwise).
 For a node $x \in \nodes$, we denote $\lab_x = \lab_{G_x}$.
 The aim of this section is to establish the following theorem:

-\begin{theorem} There exists an algorithm that, given an $n$-vertex instance $(G, D)$ of unweighted \textsc{\textup{Set of Degrees MST}} together with an NLC-decomposition of $G$ using $k$ labels, solves the problem in time $n^{\bigoh(k)}$. \end{theorem}